 While this is enough to make Broxton Rocks a site worth seeing, there’s more.
 Plant life abounds, some not normally found in the coastal region and some growing in unusual ways.
 Green-fly orchids, for example, which grow on trees, adorn the rock walls at Broxton Rocks.

-The preserve’s 1,650 acres is part of the larger Broxton Rocks Conservation Area which is protected and managed by the collective efforts of The Nature Conservancy, local landowners, Coffee County, the Georgia Department of Natural Resources, Georgia Forestry Commission and other partners.
+The preserve’s 1,650 acres is part of the larger Broxton Rocks Conservation Area which is protected and managed by the collective efforts of TNC, local landowners, Coffee County, the Georgia Department of Natural Resources, Georgia Forestry Commission and other partners.

 Management at Broxton Rocks includes controlled burns in the winter, spring and early summer, critical to maintaining natural plant and animal communities.
 We plant longleaf pines, wiregrass and other native herbs to restore natural diversity.
 We also remove non-native invasive plants and animals where needed, such as chinaberry, Japanese climbing fern, and feral hogs.
 Our long-term vision is to see most of Broxton Rocks entirely in natural, mature pine woodland by the middle of the 21st century.